 Cryptocurrency theft is becoming more common because hackers have found it easier to steal than cash or electronic money in the banking system.

-Cryptocurrency is a target for criminal because it is often stored in large amounts and can be transferred immediately and anonymously from anywhere with only a private key or passcode.
+Cryptocurrency is a target for criminals because it is often stored in large amounts and can be transferred immediately and anonymously from anywhere with only a private key or passcode.

-- Password or private key theft – this can happen in many ways, stealing or hackinginto your device, obtaining the paper key, compromising your email account orthrough malicious software.
+1. Password or private key theft – this can happen in many ways, stealing or hacking into your device, obtaining the paper key, compromising your email account or through malicious software.

-- Spoofs and scams - you are tricked into transferring funds to the wrong address bya thief pretending to be a legitimate recipient or site.
+2. Spoofs and scams - you are tricked into transferring funds to the wrong address by a thief pretending to be a legitimate recipient or site.

 A number of different types of attack have made the news in recent months demonstrating the range of risks cryptocurrency holders face.

-- Cyber attack - British journalist Monty Munford lost £25,000 of Ethereum when his private key was stolen when his Gmail account was compromised. https://www.bbc.com/news/business-49177705
+Cyber attack - British journalist Monty Munford lost £25,000 of Ethereum when his private key was stolen when his Gmail account was compromised: Link

-- Device hack – corporates are vulnerable too.
-In October 2019 Algo Capital lost $ 2million dollars in USDT and ALGO tokens after its CTO’s phone was breached. https://www.coindesk.com/algo-capital-loses-crypto-funds-after-ctos-phone-is-hacked
+Device hack – corporates are vulnerable too.
+In October 2019 Algo Capital lost $ 2million dollars in USDT and ALGO tokens after its CTO’s phone was breached: Link

-- Malware– In September, a remote access trojan able to steal sensitive information stored on a device targeting bitcoin and cryptocurrency wallet data was identified. https://www.forbes.com/sites/billybambrough/2019/09/19/bitcoin-and-crypto-wallets-now-targeted-by-malware/
+Malware– In September, a remote access trojan able to steal sensitive information stored on a device targeting bitcoin and cryptocurrency wallet data was identified: Link

-- Exchange hacks - Hackers attacked one of the largest cryptocurrency exchanges in May and withdrew 7,000 bitcoins (BTC) worth over $40M at the time of the theft. https://cointelegraph.com/news/hackers-withdraw-7-000-bitcoins-in-binance-crypto-exchange-security-breach
+Exchange hacks - Hackers attacked one of the largest cryptocurrency exchanges in May and withdrew 7,000 bitcoins (BTC) worth over $40M at the time of the theft: Link

-- Exit scams - $2.9 billion in deposits were lost in an alleged scam at wallet provider and exchange PlusToken in August. https://www.theblockcrypto.com/post/36166/an-alleged-cryptocurrency-exit-scam-swindled-2-9-billion-but-main-suspects-still-on-the-run
+Exit scams - $2.9 billion in deposits were lost in an alleged scam at wallet provider and exchange PlusToken in August: Link